andrewjw/site/_drafts/what-do-you-want-from-a-team-meeting.md

 heard.
 The team meeting is your key opportunity to set the tone that will influence how your team interact with each other for the rest of the week, so don't waste it.

-How do you ensure your team meetings are both productive and help you to build team spirit?
+How do you ensure your team meetings are productive and help you build team spirit?
 Let me know what you've tried, and how it went, in the comments below.